-3 Cf. Stubbs, Richard 2002: A SEAN Plus Three - Emerging East Asian Regionalism?, in: Asian Survey, Vol. XLII, No. 3, pp. 440-455, here: pp. 442-443.
+3 Cf. Stubbs, Richard 2002: A SEAN Plus Three - Emerging East Asian Regionalism?, in: Asian Survey, Vol. XLII, No. 3, pp. 440-455, here: pp. 442-443. different stakeholders involved in the Asia-Europe Meeting.

 "ASEM is less impacted by the great power competition that has hijacked debates in some of the other fora and has resulted in political gridlocks there."